avadhnpatel/ECE-445-Team-26/notebooks/Avadh/Avadh.md

 # 2023-03-21 - Unit Testing

 Roshun and I have unit tested our motor/sensors on the breadboard.
-For the Servo Motor we used the following diagram to connect it to the development board:
+For the Servo Motor we had to import a library called Servo.h and we used the following diagram to connect it to the development board:

 ![](https://esp32io.com/images/tutorial/esp32-servo-motor-wiring-diagram.jpg)
 For the Magnetic Contact Sensor we used the following diagram to connect it to the development board: